serenity-is/docs/sqlite.md

 ### Registering Sqlite Provider

-MySQL has a .NET provider named MySql.Data.
+MySQL has a .NET provider named System.Data.Sqlite.
 You need to first install it in MyProject.Web:

-> Install-Package MySql.Data -Project MyProject.Web
+> Install-Package System.Data.SQLite.Core -Project MyProject.Web

 If you didn't install this provider in GAC/machine.config before, or don't want to install it there, you need to register it in web.config file: